 Each rack will receive a separate #6 AWG bonding wire home run to the Secondary Bonding Busbar (SBB) in the CCR.

-Each rack shall be equipped with a factory manufactured power strip equipped with (12) NEMA5-15R receptacles.
-Preferred rack mounted power strip: Tripp-Lite #RS-1215RA.
+Each rack shall be equipped with a factory manufactured power strip equipped with 12 NEMA5-20R receptacles.
+Preferred rack mounted power strip: Tripp-Lite #RS-1215-20.

 Each rack shall be provided with an installation kit and isolation pads for securing and isolating the rack to and from the floor.

-Furnish and install a minimum of two (2) 4 ft. x 8 ft. plywood backboards along walls behind and perpendicular to CCR racks and directly below the basket or cable tray.
-Provide quadraplex power receptacle and quad T/O each mounted 6 ft.
-AFF and center within each sheet of plywood.
-Additional 4 ft. x 8 ft. plywood sheets may be required by RITSC IT SME.
+Provide a minimum of two 4 x 8 foot plywood backboards along walls behind and perpendicular to CCR racks and directly below the basket or cable tray.
+Provide quadraplex power receptacle and quad T/O each mounted 6 feet AFF and center within each sheet of plywood.
+Additional 4 x 8 foot plywood sheets may be required by USPS.

 Plywood: 48 inch x 96 inch x 3/4-inch A/C rated (A = smooth side; C = slight blemishes against wall), fire rated, void-free, smooth side out.
-Absolutely no knot holes or voids shall be visible on outer face of plywood, anywhere.
+Absolutely no knot holes or voids shall be visible on outer face of plywood.

 Install plywood with long dimension in vertical orientation with bottom of sheet 8 inches AFF.